 Book Title: The Power of Business Process Improvement: 10 Simple Steps to Increase Effectiveness, Efficiency, and Adaptability

 “Written by an experienced process analyst, The Power of Business Process Improvement is the resource you need to find a simple, bottom-line approach to process improvement work.
-By implementing its proven 10-step method, you will be able to:• Eliminate duplication and bureaucracy• Control costs• Establish internal controls to reduce human error• Test and rework the process before introducing it• Implement the changes whether you are new to BPI or a seasoned pro, this user-friendly how-to guide–complete with software suggestions, quizzes, a comparison of industry improvement methods, and examples to help you apply the ideas–is your solution to turning your business into the well-oiled machine you know it can be.”GO TO BOOK
+By implementing its proven 10-step method, you will be able to eliminate duplication and bureaucracy, control costs, establish internal controls to reduce human error, and test and rework the process before introducing it to your team.
+Whether you are new to BPI or a seasoned pro, this user-friendly how-to guide is your solution to turning your business into the well-oiled machine you know it can be.”GO TO BOOK

 OUR TAKE: Paula Berman offers step-by-step instructions explaining how to take a systematic approach to process management, design key processes, document procedures, and revise existing processes when possible.

 “Too few standard procedures within an organization and inefficiency will inevitably ensue.
 But too many, and creativity is stifled.
 This catch-22 is enough to make heads spin!
 How does one settle on the perfect mix that will streamline activities and create smooth workflows?
-Successful Business Process Management has done all the homework for you and provides a succinct, accessible overview on the training and tools available for process improvement that fills that gap of being not too rigid nor too blasé.”
+Successful Business Process Management has done all the homework for you.
+It provides a concise, accessible overview on the training and tools available for process improvement that fills that gap of being not too rigid nor too blasé.”

 GO TO BOOK

 Book Title: Business Process Change: A Business Process Management Guide for Managers and Process Professionals